A Non-Metric Approach to Space, Time and Gravitation: General equations of motion

 \section{General equations of motion}

 We start by briefly summarizing the basics of our quasi-metric theory, see reference [3] for details.

-The geometric foundation of the quasi-metric framework consists of a 4-dimensional space-time manifold ${\cal N}$ equipped with a one-parameter family of Lorentzian 4-metrics {\bf g}$_t$ parameterized by the global time function $t$.
-The global time function slices out a family ${\cal S}_t$ of preferred spatial submanifolds; we call these the fundamental hypersurfaces (FHSs).
-Observers always moving orthogonally to the FHSs are called fundamental observers (FOs).
-Each member of the family {\bf g}$_t$ applies exactly on the fundamental hypersurface $t=$constant only, but it can be extrapolated at least to a (infinitesimally) small normal interval around this hypersurface.
-(Other spatial hypersurfaces than the FHSs cannot be associated with the domains of applicability of single members of the metric family {\bf g}$_t$.)
-In component notation we formally write ${\bf g}_t$ as $g_{(t){\mu}{\nu}}$, where the dependence on $t$ is put in a parenthesis not to confuse it with the coordinate indices.
+The geometric foundation of the quasi-metric framework consists of a 4-dimensional space-time manifold ${\cal N}$ equipped with two one-parameter families of Lorentzian 4-metrics ${\bf {\bar g}}_t$ and ${\bf g}_t$ parametrized by the global time function $t$.
+The global time function slices out a family ${\cal S}_t$ of preferred spatial submanifolds; these are called the ``fundamental hypersurfaces'' (FHSs).
+To ensure the uniqueness of $t$, the FHSs are required to be compact (without boundaries).
+Observers always moving orthogonally to the FHSs are called ``fundamental observers'' (FOs).
+Each member of the families ${\bf {\bar g}}_t$ and ${\bf g}_t$ applies exactly on the fundamental hypersurface $t=$constant only, but they can be extrapolated at least to a (infinitesimally) small normal interval around this hypersurface.
+(Other spatial hypersurfaces than the FHSs cannot exactly be associated with the domains of applicability of single members of the metric families ${\bf {\bar g}}_t$ and ${\bf g}_t$.)
+In component notation, we formally write ${\bf {\bar g}}_t$ and ${\bf g}_t$ as ${\bar g}_{(t){\mu}{\nu}}$ and $g_{(t){\mu}{\nu}}$, respectively, where the dependence on $t$ is put in a parenthesis in order not to confuse it with the coordinate indices.
 The components of each single metric are obtained by treating $t$ as a constant.
-Since the theory is concerned primarily with the evolution of the geometry of the the FHSs along the world lines of the FOs we consider only a particular set of coordinate systems; namely the {\em global time coordinate systems} (GTCSs).
-By definition a coordinate system is a GTCS if and only if the relation $ct=x^0$ exists in $\cal N$ between the global time function and a global time coordinate $x^0$.
+Since the theory is concerned primarily with the evolution of the geometry of the the FHSs along the world lines of the FOs, we consider only a particular set of coordinate systems; namely the {\em global time coordinate systems} (GTCSs).
+By definition, a coordinate system is a GTCS if and only if the relation $ct=x^0$ exists in $\cal N$ between the global time function and a global (ordinary) time coordinate $x^0$.

-The evolution of the scale factor of the FHSs may be thought of as consisting of a combination of two different contributions; we call these parts the non-kinematical evolution (NKE) and the kinematical evolution (KE), respectively.
-We define these terms in the following.
+The evolution of the scale factor of the FHSs may be thought of as consisting of a combination of two different contributions; the non-kinematical evolution (NKE) and the kinematical evolution (KE), respectively.
+We define these terms in what follows.